 This course presents a short series of CSS animation techniques, such as looping, playing, and pausing, and puts them together in a small project: an animated infographic.
 Author Val Head also addresses using CSS preprocessors, adding transitions, handling vendor prefixes, and understanding the best uses for CSS animations.
 Plus, discover how to measure the performance and current level of browser support for CSS animations and how we can expect the technology to change.

-Hello, I am Val Head, Designer and Consultant.
-I want to welcome you to CSS: Animations.
-I'll show you some of the things you can do with CSS animations and what they're best at now and into the near future.
-We'll start with a solid foundation of the syntax of CSS animations.
-We'll build a sample project to see some of it in practice and cover lots of advice for how you can take advantage of animations in your own work.
-We will finish things off with a discussion of Browser Support and helpful tools you can use to be more productive creating animations.
+- [Voiceover] Hello, I'm Val Head, designer and consultant.
+I want to welcome you to CSS Animations.
+I'll show you some of the things you can do with CSS Animations, and what they're best at now and into the near future.
+We'll start with a solid foundation of the syntax of CSS Animations, we'll build a sample project to see some of it in practice, and cover lots of advice for how you can take advantage of animations in your own work.
+We'll finish things off with a discussion of browser support and helpful tools you can use to be more productive creating animations.